7jep7/plc-copilot/docs/api/FINAL_API_STATUS_REPORT.md

-# ✅ PLC-Copilot API Status: Ready for Frontend Integration
+# ✅ PLC-Copilot API Status: Context-Centric Architecture Ready

-## 📊 Final Status Report - September 15, 2025
+## 📊 Final Status Report - September 17, 2025

 ### 🎯 **Executive Summary**
-Your PLC-Copilot API is **READY FOR FRONTEND INTEGRATION** with comprehensive testing completed and documentation up-to-date.
+Your PLC-Copilot API has been **COMPLETELY REDESIGNED** with a context-centric architecture and is **READY FOR FRONTEND INTEGRATION**.

+### 🌟 **MAJOR ARCHITECTURAL CHANGE**
+The legacy conversation system has been **completely removed** and replaced with a **unified context-centric workflow** that provides a single endpoint for all user interactions.

 ---